-The Terrifying Truth behind Appletec LTD
+The Terrifying Truth Behind Appletec Ltd.

+The Israeli company Appletec LTD has been funding extreme-orthodox organizations, which use racism and terrorism against other spiritual groups who possess different beliefs.
 Appletec LTD is a tech-company, and overall it seems as a legitimate company, but Aaron Applebaum who heads the company is funneling Appletec LTD funds to the extreme organization "Yad L'Achim", and to its so-called legitimate extension "The Israeli Center for Victims of Cults".
 By doing that, the company is supporting the non-legitimate and violent acts of the extreme orthodox organizations mentioned above.

 The Israeli Center for Victims of Cults (ICVC) is well-known in Israel for its activities against multiple religious and spiritual movements that are depicted as dangerous cults.
 Allegedly, it seems that this is a non-profit organization with no affiliation to any religious movements, but reality proves otherwise.
 The Israeli Center for Victims of Cults is nothing but an extension of the ultra-Orthodox organization "Yad L'Achim", an organization that espouses racism and religious intolerance.

 On September 1st 2018, the Human Rights Without Frontiers (HRWF) published a detailed report, describing the lacking of professional conduct in the ICVC and the connection with "Yad L'Achim" organization.

 As stated in the HRWF report: "The anti-cult organization ICVC is closely connected to the ultra-orthodox Jewish association Yad L’Achim that is in a power struggle with other movements inside Judaism in Israel.
 Yad L’Achim uses the ICVC as a ‘secular arm’ that it has indirectly financed and in which it has injected staff from its own ranks".

 For more information About Yad L’Achim